OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

         default: []

-        <p class=jekyll-theme-minimal scene-class-attr-comment">If the curves are using UVs, store them per-curve in this list</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">If the curves are using UVs, store them per-curve in this list</p>

     <h3>velocity_list_0</h3>